jamanso/jamdock-suite/README.md

       - A detailed mode that additionally computes a similarity score among poses, molecular weight, number of modes, and generates a comprehensive summary.

 # System setup
-Current version of jamdock-suite is designed to run into a Linux machine.
+jamdock-suite is designed to run into Linux- or Unix-based operating systems.
 Windows 11 users can install a desired Linux distribution under WSL (https://learn.microsoft.com/en-us/windows/wsl/install).
 For macOS users, see [macOS Setup Instructions](./macos-setup.md).

 Before executing the scripts install and setup your equipment following the next steps: